cloudmesh/cloudmesh-redshift/project-proposal.md

 * Implement a test driven approach

 ## Objective:
-* In the CloudMesh/CMD5 CLI, develop a set of DATABASE commands, and commands specific to databases, like REDSHIFT.
-Examples could to DATABASE CREATE, DATABASE DROP, DATABASE CREATE <objects>,
+* In the CloudMesh/CMD5 CLI, develop a set of REDSHIFT commands, and commands specific to databases, like REDSHIFT.
+Examples could to CLUSTER CREATE, CLUSTER DELETE, CLUSTER DESCRIBE,
 * Develop corresponding REST APIs using OpenAPI